TL;DR

 - Limits (illustrative): Insurers usually specify a limit either by the number of sessions (e.g., 8 sessions per year) or a financial cap (e.g., up to £500).

-- Referral: Most policies require a GP or specialist referral before they will authorise physiotherapy sessions.
+- Referral: Most policies require a GP or specialist referral before they may authorise physiotherapy sessions.
 Some, like those offered by AXA Health, may offer direct access to their own network of physiotherapists without a GP visit.

 4. The Policy Excess